How LiteFS Works

 - Update page in the main database file while copying old pages to the journal.

-- Delete the journal file to finish the transaction.
+- Invalidate the journal file to finish the transaction.

 Each database within the LiteFS directory contains a replication position.
 This position is a combination of the transaction ID (TXID) and the rolling checksum of the database contents.
 The TXID is an integer that is incremented with every write transaction that occurs.